shellyln/zirconia/README.md

       ```
         * Turn on the `Scripting` switch

-## ⚙️ Set up a deployment and contribution environment
+## ⚙️ Setup a deployment and contribution environment

 ```bash
 git clone https://github.com/shellyln/zirconia.git